Creating a Dynamic Pricing Calculator in Excel

 To calculate the selling price, use the formula =B2*(1+C2).
 This formula takes the cost price (in cell B2) and adds the desired markup percentage (in cell C2) to calculate the selling price for the first item.
 Auto-fill this formula for the entire column to compute selling prices for all your items.

-See also How to calculate enthalpy change?
+See also How to Calculate Loan Payoff

 The formula for profit margin is =(D2-B2)/B2.
 This formula calculates the profit margin by subtracting the cost price (in cell B2) from the selling price (in cell D2) and dividing the result by the cost price.
 Auto-fill this formula as well to calculate profit margins for all products or services.